Home › Grants › Find a Grant › Organizations › The Agile Nonprofit ›

 Participants will gain an understanding of:

-The Flynn Center for the Performing Arts is physically accessible for participants who use wheelchair or other mobility aids, and those who prefer not to use stairs.
+The Town Hall Theater is physically accessible for participants who use wheelchair or other mobility aids, and those who prefer not to use stairs.
 We invite you to contact us with specific accommodations you need to facilitate your participation workshops or any other questions you have.

 Contact Michele Bailey, 504/ADA coordinator by sending an email or by calling 802.828.3294.